Penis size; everyone has an opinion on the matter - even the odd lesbian!

 Now that we've established the importance of penetration during sex, let's now consider that there are a number of different forms of penetration for the purposes of sexual pleasure.

 Now that we've established the importance of penetration during sex, let's now consider that there are several different forms of penetration for the purposes of sexual pleasure.

 Is the penis the best form of penetration?
 If not, then the argument for a larger penis size would be very much diminished...

-The most apparent competitor to the penis is the finger with the main benefit being higher levels of dexterity and precision to target key areas.
+The most apparent competitor to the penis is the finger with the main benefit being higher levels of skill and precision to target critical areas.

-While the penis can only really muster a simple forwards / backwards motion, the fingers are able to create a much greater variety of movements.
+While the penis can only really muster a simple forwards / backwards motion, the fingers can create a much greater variety of movements.

 Additionally, there is also the option to swap fingers and therefore, increase or decrease thickness as necessary.